tinify/iMessage-Panda-sticker/README.md

 ![Drag and drop sticker](/Screenshots/project-panda.png?raw=true "Drag and drop sticker")

-When creating stickers, you can run into the file size limit of 500KB per sticker.
-This can be especially challenging when creating animated stickers!
+For optimal performance, Apple has added a hard **file size limit of 500KB** for stickers.
+Xcode will warn you when you attempt to add a file that is larger.

 ![Error when over 500KB](/Screenshots/project-too-large.png?raw=true "Error when over 500KB")

+Making sure your stickers are below 500KB can be especially challenging for animated stickers!
+Luckily you can use TinyPNG to compress your stickers.

 ## Compressing animated PNGs with TinyPNG